tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 Perform the following tasks:

-1. Create an Elbow Curve to find the best value for `k`, use the `pcs_df` DataFrame.
+1. Create an Elbow Curve to find the best value for `k` using the `pcs_df` DataFrame.

 2. Once you define the best value for `k`, run the `Kmeans` algorithm to predict the `k` clusters for the cryptocurrencies data.
 Use the `pcs_df` to run the `KMeans` algorithm.